zoohyunology/advanced-data-journalism/README.md

 **On OSX**: easy_install should already be included.
 To install pip, simply type ```sudo easy_install pip``` and enter your administrative password.

+### Virtualenv and virtualenvwrapper

+To mitigate issues with permissions and operating system versions, I'd recommend you also install virtualenv and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html) (the latter should install the former).
+We'll talk a bit about this in class, but feel free to work ahead if you want.

 ### Various Python packages

 Once you install pip, you'll easily be able to install the various Python packages we'll use in class using the command ```pip install LIBRARY-NAME```.
 If you're on a Mac, be aware that you may have to use the slightly different command ```sudo pip install LIBRARY-NAME```, and then enter your system password, in order to install the software as a superuser.